 "They all left during the schism."

-With a snarl of despair you race back inside to the ENFJ's bedside.
-You clutch her warm hand in your cold, clammy one and look pleadingly into her eyes.
+With a snarl of despair you race back to the ENFJ's bedside.
+You clutch her pale hand in your cold, clammy one and look pleadingly into her eyes.

-Tears well up in your eyes involuntarily.
-"B-but you said--"
+Tears well up in your eyes.
+"B-but you said—"

-"I lied," she whispers, squeezing your hand weakly.
+"I lied," she whispers.
+She squeezes your hand weakly.

 "You really love me?" you say, trembling.

 You bury your head in her wing with an anguished sob.
-Now that you know it's too late!
-If only you had healing powers like a real NF!
+Now that you know the truth it's too late!
+If only you had healing powers like a real Idealist!
 If only you weren't a miserable creature of darkness!
-You would give anything--your life--your army--your very soul--to give her back her life!
+You would give anything—your life—your army—your very soul—to save her!

 "Is she by any chance allergic to peanuts?" the doctor asks.